relgukxilef/dense-depth-estimation/README.md

 ## Demo

 The script `Demo/demo.py` shows how to predict the depth of an individual image.
+If it is run outside of the Demo directory it is ncessary to specify the path to the model and the test image with the parameters `--model` and `--input` respectively.

 ## Training